Arizona auditors backtrack, say no election data destroyed

 Published

-PHOENIX (AP) — Firms hired to run a partisan audit of the 2020 election for Senate Republicans in Arizona said Tuesday that data was not...Full Article
+PHOENIX (AP) — Firms hired to run a partisan audit of the 2020 election for Senate Republicans in Arizona said Tuesday that data was not destroyed, reversing earlier allegations that election officials in the state's most populated county eliminated evidence.

-PHOENIX (AP) — Firms hired to run a partisan audit of the 2020 election for Senate Republicans in Arizona said Tuesday that data was not...Full Article
+The claim of deleted databases was amplified by former President Donald Trump and his supporters, who believe conspiracy theories about election irregularities.

-Firms hired to run a partisan audit of the 2020 election for Senate Republicans in Arizona said Tuesday that data was not..
+Ben Cotton, founder of a computer forensics firm working on the audit, told key senators that he had recovered all data.
+The revelation came a day after Maricopa County officials released a scathing letter saying the auditors couldn't find the data because they didn't know where to look.